JungMinu/AvetisG.github.io/_posts/2015-06-12-this-is-how-I-learn-new-technologies.md

 If it is a tool and there is no code to learn then I just get the free-trial/full version and start playing around with it.

-## Step 2 - Solve a problem with new technology
+## Solve a problem with new technology

 This is pretty much where the first major part of learning begins.